Huon’s Freshwater Improvement Programme (FIP)

 The flow-through tanks are fitted with drum screens to remove any waste and the water then flows through two settlement ponds and an extended riffle section (shallow gravelly stream bed) before it enters the river.

 Our Lonnavale facility, environmentally, is our most closely scrutinised and monitored site due to its location at the edge of the Tasmanian wilderness area.
-We are proud of our environmental management at this location and the regular monitoring of the Russell River justifies our efforts (link to Spring 2019 and Autumn 2020 reports).
+We are proud of our environmental management at this location and the regular monitoring of the Russell River justifies our efforts (Spring 2019 and Autumn 2020 reports).

-The Meadowbank Hatchery is located on the banks of the River Derwent below Meadowbank dam in the middle Derwent Valley.
+Meadowbank Hatchery is located on the banks of the River Derwent about 1km below Meadowbank dam in the middle Derwent Valley.

-The site is a traditional flow through facility, with water drawn directly from the River Derwent flowing through the fourteen grow out tanks.
-The outflow immediately passes through drum screens that removes nutrients and waste feed which is used by a neighbouring farmer as fertiliser.
-The remaining water enters large settlement dams and then into a mature extensive wetland system that absorbs most nutrient before it is eventually returned to the river.
+Water drawn directly from the River Derwent flows through the fourteen grow out tanks.
+The outflow immediately passes through drum screens that removes nutrients and waste feed larger than 60 microns (0.06mm) which is then used by a neighbouring farmer as fertiliser.
+The remaining water enters large settlement dams followed by a mature extensive wetland system that absorbs most nutrient before it is eventually returned to the river.
+In 2020, over 350 tonnes of waste was captured and removed from the site and re-used as fertiliser.

 This site on grows fry it receives from the other Huon hatcheries, primarily Forest Home and Lonnavale.